NicolaiHerforth/Text-Classification-Improvement/README.md

 Link for the trained GRU models: https://drive.google.com/drive/folders/1S6CqGbuYQf4yR_ez5VkfwsmqPKJc9BmR?usp=sharing

+# Abstract
+Natural Language Processing is a flourishing aspect of Data Science in both academia and industry.
+This paper examines the technique of sentiment classification on text data using automated Machine learning approaches.
+It will delve into newly introduced embedding techniques and machine learning model pipelines.
+The models explored in this paper consist of a simple Naive Bayes classifier, as well as several Deep Neural Models, including a Gated Recurrent Unit (GRU) and a Long Short Term Memory network.
+Several different forms of numerical representations of words (word embeddings) are introduced to supplement the neural models in an attempt to build a solid sentiment predictor.
+Overall, the Neural methods outperformed Naive Bayes.
+Furthermore, the neural methods performed very similarly; the word embeddings and suggested feature extraction yielded very little gain, leading to the conclusion that in the case of these experiments, a simple model would be preferred.
+Perhaps in the future for a stronger model, it would be beneficial to optimize the parameters with grid search, or by acquiring a larger variety of data for transfer learning.

 ## Instructions for reproducing the resulsts in the paper:

 - The Flair model can be trained running flair_model.py (Note that this takes a long time).
 The trained model used in the paper can be loaded via flair_model_predict.py (This also takes a long time).